What’s the best marketing strategy for your vacation rental business?

 - Take a breath before responding to a negative review in the heat of the moment.
 Your response will say as much about the quality of the guest experience as the review itself!

 Now we’re getting to Guest Hook’s core area of expertise.
 As pro copywriters, we know that the headline is the handshake—along with your feature photo—and helps to entice the click.
-The headline guests them to the first line of your description, the first line gets them to the second line, etc.
+The headline moves them to read the first line of your description, the first line moves them to the second line, etc.

 - Focus on your unique selling points.
 Emphasis on “unique!”
 Again, scope out the competition.
 See what others are using as headlines for their property listings, and make sure yours stands out.